Oxygen bars, or O2 bars, were originally popular in the 1990s. Now, they’re getting a bit of second wind in the U.S., Canada, Japan and India.

 If your blood oxygenation level is lower than 90%, you may need oxygen, but you also probably need medical attention.

-These patients, however, typically see benefits from long-term oxygen therapy, with individual sessions that may last as long as 12 hours.
+These patients, however, typically see benefits from long-term oxygen therapy.
+These individual sessions may last as long as 12 hours.
 Oxygen bars typically limit their patrons to just a fraction of that time — like 30 minutes or less.

 Those patients are also receiving oxygen therapy from a medical professional, one who is likely tracking their condition and blood oxygen levels closely.